kubernetes/community/contributors/devel/pull-requests.md

 1. Reviewer suggests edits
 1. Push edits to your PR branch
 1. Repeat the prior two steps as needed
-1. (Optional) Some reviewers prefer that you squash commits at this step.
+1. (Optional) Some reviewers prefer that you squash commits at this step
 1. Owner is assigned and will add the `/approve` label to the PR

 If you are a member, or a member comments `@k8s-bot ok to test`, the pre-submit tests will run:

 1. Automatic tests run.
-See the current list of tests on the [MERGE REQUIREMENTS tab, here](https://submit-queue.k8s.io/#/info)
+See the current list of tests on the [MERGE REQUIREMENTS tab, at this link](https://submit-queue.k8s.io/#/info)
 1. If tests fail, resolve issues by pushing edits to your PR branch
 1. If the failure is a flake, a member can comment `@k8s-bot [e2e|unit] test this issue: #<flake issue>`